htoomin1997/gm-take-home-server/README.md

 In the interest of time, ended up using the Cloud version of Mongo because you can create a free cluster.
 Because there is no information in here that is too sensitive, I have kept the connection string in the code itself, but that should usually be put in a .env file to be git ignored.
 Hopefully using this cluster is not an issue.

 The largest dependency is the csv parser that I downloaded to help facilitate easier csv parsing.
+Also, if you would like to add the csv information I have included an endpoint for that as well.
+It was easier for me to do so for development purposes, so please use this as you would like.

+For further testing purposes, I have included an endpoint to drop the database and start fresh.
+Please feel free to use this endpoint!

 The build environment is MacOS for this server as well.